Update: this eagerly-awaited Queen Elizabeth cruise has now been confirmed for a February 4, 2023 departure from Melbourne.

-Cruisers can expect a series of informative and interesting presentations, workshops and Q&A sessions on all things green – lawn care, rose gardening, garden design and native bee-keeping are just some of the highlights – from experts including native plant enthusiast and former Gardening Australia presenter Angus Stewart, The Edible Balcony author Indira Naidoo and long-time Better Homes & Gardens editor-in-chief Julia Zaetta.
+Cruisers can expect a series of informative and interesting presentations, workshops and Q&A sessions on all things green – lawn care, rose gardening, garden design and native bee-keeping are just some of the highlights – from experts and personalities including Jamie Durie, Gardening Australia presenter Angus Stewart, and long-time Better Homes & Gardens editor-in-chief Julia Zaetta.

-The stops (an overnight stay in Hobart and a day in Melbourne) will be another treat for green-thumbs, because Cunard has organised private, bespoke tours of both cities’ most beautiful gardens.
+The stops (two ports in Tasmania and a day in Melbourne) will be another treat for green-thumbs, because Cunard has organised private, bespoke tours of both cities’ most beautiful gardens.
 Even the onboard entertainment programme will have a gardening twist, with trivia nights, craft classes and cooking lessons all themed around gardening.

 Ross said he was looking forward to the opportunity to talk in person about guests’ gardens and help them troubleshoot gardening issues – all while enjoying the luxurious surroundings of the Queen Elizabeth.
 Those surroundings include more than 10 restaurants and cafes, three swimming pools, a ballroom and a beautiful theatre that spans three decks.

-Australia’s Gardening Journey sails from Sydney on March 1, 2021, with limited availability on what’s expected to be a very popular sailing.
-Katrina McAlpine, Cunard’s commercial director, said she expected the cruise to have something to offer every gardener.
+Australia’s Gardening Journey sails from Melbourne on February 4, 2023, with limited availability on what’s expected to be a very popular sailing.